MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 ![Example solution configuration](media/solutionconfig.png)

 1. **Development Environment (Dev):**
-   - **Purpose:** This environment is dedicated to the initial creation and customization of the solution.
+   - **Purpose:** This environment is for the initial creation and customization of the solution.
    - **Activities:** Developers build and modify components such as apps, flows, and copilots.
 All customizations and configurations are performed here.
    - **Key Practices:**
      - Use a custom publisher and prefix for all components.